-We set out to provide a high-quality service and satisfaction to our customers.
+We aim to provide a high-quality service for our customers.
 However, we recognise that sometimes things go wrong, and we need to respond quickly to put them right.

 We welcome your complaint as it gives us the opportunity to put things right, learn from what's happened and make improvements to our service.